CIA activities in the Philippines: 1950s

 In 1950, the CIA studied conditions that were causing unrest.
-A partially declassified intelligence memorandum titled “The Situation in the Philippines” from June 1950 highlighted how the CIA viewed the political situation in the Philippines.
+A partially declassified intelligence memorandum titled "The Situation in the Philippines" from June 1950 highlighted how the CIA viewed the political situation in the Philippines.
 While the agency believed that after President Quirino fell, a US-allied government would follow, it stressed that the Philippines could become a communist country should conditions continue to deteriorate.
 It found that Filipino trust in their president was steadily decreasing due to his administration's lack of power.
 They determined the ineptitude of then-President Quirino would lead to political upheaval rendering the Philippine police and military incapable at maintaining law and order in the country or stopping Hukbalahap raids in Luzon.
 It was initially believed that the political instability in the Philippines would drive President Quirino out of office and possibly be succeeded by a pro-US replacement.
 However, if the instability were to continue to worsen for another decade or so after that, the likelihood of a communist takeover would greatly increase.

-A declassified report from the CIA mentions that “in early 1950 the Huks numbered some 20,000 and were gaining support as a result of popular disillusion with the government and ill-disciplined armed forces”.
+A declassified report from the CIA mentions that "in early 1950 the Huks numbered some 20,000 and were gaining support as a result of popular disillusion with the government and ill-disciplined armed forces".
 The Huks had been able to perform successful raids against President Quirino.
 The success of the Huk raids relied “on mass support, without which they [could not] win or even exist".
 By the end of 1951, the Huks lost a large portion of their fighting forces due to Magsaysay bringing order back to the Filipino military.

 The election of 1951 was not rigged, producing a big effect on the population of the Philippines.
 The Huks had tried to stop the voter participation with slogans including "Boycott the Election."
 However, many of the Huks ranks soon scattered and turned themselves in to authorities.
 Groups of Huks began to come into army camps, voluntarily surrendering and commenting bitterly that they had been misled by their leaders.
 In 1952, support for the Huks was close to non-existent.
 The Huks withdrew most forces from their old heartland in the Northern Manila province.
 The main Huk forces retreated south into the jungles where they set up new camps and new headquarters.
 The Huks believed they were safe from the Philippine forces and would have time to rebuild.
-The Philippine army and the U.S. Battalion Combat Team (BCT) hunted the Huks into the jungles, once again forcing the rebels to relocate.
+The Philippine army and the US Battalion Combat Team (BCT) hunted the Huks into the jungles, once again forcing the rebels to relocate.